gerardpslowey/eMot/docs/proposal/README.md

 ### Background

-- This concept stemmed from the recent increase in time being spent online, due to the Covid-19 pandemic.
-Activities such as working from home can lead to loneliness and social isolation for many people.
+- This idea developed from our increase in online media consumption due to studying and working from home.
+We want to be aware of our browsing habits and be able to avoid wasting our time on negative material.

-- Combining this with focused attention on negatively skewed Covid-19 or political news can lead to a very bleak perspective of the future.

-- With reduced opportunities to combat these problems due to government restrictions, it can be difficult to escape the daily doom and gloom which may in turn lead to negative mental health.
+- In 3rd Year, we breifly studied Sentiment Analysis in Java programming and we really enjoyed this module.
+We want to apply these concepts and build an interesting project.

 ### Achievements